 The short blooming season of fireweed blossoms, the unpredictability of the fireweed crop, and the lack of a consistent supply of pure fireweed honey are some of the many complications beekeepers face when trying to produce it, inevitably driving up its price.

 Due to the scarcity and expensiveness of true fireweed honey, some people would create a substitute.
 They boil the blossoms in a mixture of sugar and water.

 Also, some unscrupulous sellers infuse another varietal of honey with the extracted taste of boiled fireweed blossoms.
 These are cheaper honey alternatives with an increased water content but a lower quantity of minerals.
 But, it is nowhere near the same in terms of the quality and benefits of real fireweed honey.

 Buyers should make it a point to double-check what they are purchasing.

-Fireweed honey of North America and northern Europe is not the same one sold in Australia nor native to southern Africa.
+Fireweed honey from North America and northern Europe is not the same one sold in Australia or southern Africa.
 Therefore, as a safety precaution, please check the label and product information carefully.